Separation Techniques

 Fractional distillation is a more advanced version of distillation used to separate a mixture of liquids with different boiling points.
 The process is similar to simple distillation, but the apparatus used is slightly different.

 In fractional distillation, the column of the apparatus contains hundreds of glass beads or plates, which provide a large surface area for repeated condensation and evaporation of the vaporised liquid.
-This process, known as rectification, allows for more efficient separation of the components in the mixture.
 As the mixture is heated, the vaporised liquid rises up the column, and each time it comes into contact with the cooler surfaces of the beads or plates, it condenses and re-vaporises.

 The process of repeated condensation and evaporation allows the different components of the mixture to be separated based on their boiling points.
 The liquid with the lowest boiling point will vaporise and condense more easily than the liquids with higher boiling points, so it will come out of the apparatus first.